Comics : Database Notes

 What is included in the Complete Spider-Man Comics Database?
 Here are our guidelines.
 Please read them well and understand them before mailing us about any "missing" appearances.

-We will actively work to include all of the following without exception:
+We will actively work to include all comics, books, colouring/activity books, and other forms of sequential art containing:

 - All appearances of Spider-Man (or Peter Parker or Ben Reilly).
 This includes guest appearances and cameo appearances, and appearances on the cover even if not actually shown inside the comic.